Home / Blog / 10 Interior Budget Mistakes Pune Homeowners Make (And How to Avoid Them)

 This guide breaks down the biggest interior budget mistakes Indian homeowners make, and more importantly, how you can avoid them.

-Starting Interiors Without a Clear Budget Range
+1. Starting Home Interiors Without a Clear Budget

 This is the No.1 interior budget mistake.
 Many homeowners start design discussions without having clarity on whether they’re looking at: